JasonSwingen/js-outdoors/_posts/2018-02-02-how-to-catch-trout-and-salmon-on-the-north-shore-of-lake-superior.markdown

 date: 2018-02-02T12:03:46-06:00
 ---

-The ultimate guide fishing Lake Superior's North Shore for steelhead, Kamloops rainbow trout, coho salmon, lake trout, and more.
+The ultimate guide fishing Lake Superior's North Shore for steelhead, Kamloops rainbow trout, coho salmon, lake trout, and more!

+If you are like me, you love catching trout and salmon, but waiting through the long winter months for the rivers to break free has you going stir-crazy.
+It may be time for you to try out a new type of fishing: shore fishing on the north shore of Lake Superior!
+There are great opportunities to catch trout and salmon on the shore starting in the fall and continuing into the spring steelhead run.

 This article is mainly targeted toward the beginner fisherman but has some great tips any shore angler can use.
-I will break down nearly everything you need to know to get started, including biology, regulations, fishing equipment, flies, tackle, where to fish, when to go, and other techniques that help you catch more fish on the north shore of Lake Superior.
+By the end of this article you will have way more knowledge about shore fishing then I had starting out, including a good idea of what species you can expect to catch, when and where to target them, and all the equipment, flies, and tackle you will need to have a great day on the shore.

 <figure>
   <img title="Trevor Rodd fishing Lake Superior" src="/images/shorefishing.jpg">
   <figcaption>Even if you don't catch fish.
 There is no beating the view of Lake Superior's North Shore.</figcaption>
 </figure>

+A few years ago, my friend Ben sent me a text saying we should try shore fishing on Lake Superior.
+At first, I was skeptical that we would catch any fish from shore on the world's largest freshwater lake, but I was willing to entertain the idea.
+Ben came up the next morning and we tried fishing for whatever we could catch.
+Just as the sun started to rise, Ben hooked a fish.
+Every few seconds we could see it jumping out of the water in the first rays of sunlight coming across the lake.
+At that point, I knew I was hooked.

-The best advice I can give you is to get out and put your time in.
+The single best advice I can give you is to get out and put your time in.
 Try different methods and talk to other <a href="#fishermen">local fishermen</a>.
 There is not a single way to catch these fish.
 The best way to catch these fish can depend on the water temperature, water clarity, wind, time of day.
 So be prepared to change tactics or locations to capitalize on the best bites.

 ## Species of Fish in Lake Superior

-There is a large variety of fish in Lake superior that are catchable from shore.
-The most popular fish targeted by shore fishermen are Kamloops rainbow trout (looper), and coho salmon.
-There are also good opportunities to catch steelhead, lake trout, pink salmon, and even lake whitefish.
-Occasionally brook trout, king salmon, and Atlantic salmon, as well as walleye, and pike can be found as well.
+There are many species of fish in Lake Superior that you can catch from shore.
+The most popular fish targeted by shore fishermen are Kamloops rainbow trout (also called "loopers"), <a href="http://js-outdoors.com/fishing/rainbow-trout-fishing-on-lake-superior/" title="Steelhead Shore Fishing on Lake Superior">steelhead</a>, and <a href="http://js-outdoors.com/fishing/north-shore-coho/" title="North Shore Coho">Coho salmon</a>.
+There are also good opportunities to catch steelhead, <a href="http://js-outdoors.com/fishing/lake-trout-ice-fishing-lake-superior/" title="Ice Fishing for Lake Trout in Lake Superior">lake trout</a>, <a href="http://js-outdoors.com/fishing/superior-pink-salmon/" title="How To: Catch a Lake Superior Pink Salmon">pink salmon</a>, lake whitefish and coaster brook trout!

 ## Know the Regulations